Aircraft hijacking: 1958–1979

 Between 1958 and 1967, there were approximately 40 hijackings worldwide.
 Beginning in 1958, hijackings from Cuba to other destinations started to occur; in 1961, hijackings from other destinations to Cuba became prevalent.
 The first happened on May 1, 1961, on a flight from Miami to Key West.
 The perpetrator, armed with a knife and gun, forced the captain to land in Cuba.

 Australia was relatively untouched by the threat of hijackings until July 19, 1960.
 On that evening, a 22-year-old Russian man attempted to divert Trans Australia Airlines Flight 408 to Darwin or Singapore.
 The crew were able to subdue the man after a brief struggle.

 According to the FAA, in the 1960s, there were 100 attempts of hijackings involving U.S. aircraft: 77 successful and 23 unsuccessful.
 Recognizing the danger early, the FAA issued a directive on July 28, 1961, which prohibits unauthorized persons from carrying concealed firearms and interfering with crew member duties.
 The Federal Aviation Act of 1958 was amended to impose severe penalties for those seizing control of a commercial aircraft.
 Airlines could also refuse to transport passengers who were likely to cause danger.
 That same year, the FAA and Department of Justice created the Peace Officers Program which put trained marshals on flights.
 A few years later, on May 7, 1964, the FAA adopted a rule requiring that cockpit doors on commercial aircraft be kept locked at all times.
+One proposal the FAA had for combating the hijackings was to build a fake Havana airport in Southern Florida.
+However they determined that it would be too expensive.

 In a five-year period (1968–1972) the world experienced 326 hijack attempts, or one every 5.6 days.
 The incidents were frequent and often just an inconvenience, which resulted in television shows creating parodies.
 Time magazine even ran a lighthearted comedy piece called "What to Do When the Hijacker Comes".
 Most incidents occurred in the United States.
 There were two distinct types: hijackings for transportation elsewhere and hijackings for extortion with the threat of harm.

 Between 1968 and 1972, there were 90 recorded transport attempts to Cuba.
 In contrast, there were 26 extortion attempts (see table on the right).
 The longest and first transcontinental (Los Angeles, Denver, New York, Bangor, Shannon and Rome) hijacking from the US started on 31 October 1969.

-The Eastern Air Lines Shuttle flight 1320 on May 17, 1970, witnessed the first fatality in the course of a U.S. hijacking.
+The Eastern Air Lines Shuttle Flight 1320 on May 17, 1970, witnessed the first fatality in the course of a U.S. hijacking.

 Incidents also became problematic outside of the U.S. For instance, in 1968, El Al Flight 426 was seized by Popular Front for the Liberation of Palestine (PFLP) militants on 23 July, an incident which lasted 40 days, making it one of the longest.
 This record was later beaten in 1999.